 Due to the dangerous nature of many electricity supply occupations, employees often work alongside one or more colleagues.
 Creating a safe work environment is a major priority, dramatically reducing the need for accident and emergency response.

 After completing a first aid course in an ESI environment, participants are ready to face danger with confidence and willing to step in capably if things go wrong.
-Real First Aid ESI guidelines are further tailored for business and industry group learning, where simulated emergency response training is designed to emulate potential workplace emergencies.
-Real First Aid simulation training includes:
+Real Response ESI guidelines are further tailored for business and industry group learning, where simulated emergency response training is designed to emulate potential workplace emergencies.
+Real Response simulation training includes: